Create legacy boot image

 - Once the "Finish" button is clicked.
 Disable UAC and click on the "OK" button (Figure 3).

-- Then upload the image by clicking the “Upload Image” button.
+- Once ccboot client installation is done, then upload the image by clicking the “Upload Image” button.

 You can choose any of the following options to upload the image.